Lula conviction in Brazil spotlight: Was it sham or solid?

 Writing an op-ed in the New York Times this month, da Silva said the “linchpin” in the case against him was testimony from a man with a “personal interest to tell authorities what they wanted to hear.”
 Da Silva was referring to former OAS president Leo Pinheiro, who got a reduced sentence after testifying that he met with da Silva in 2014 to discuss giving him the apartment as a gift.

-Law professor Maristela Basso of the University of Sao Paulo said that a plea bargain in Brazil “has to be combined with other evidence” to win conviction.
+Law professor Maristela Basso of the University of Sao Paulo said any testimony “has to be combined with other evidence” to win conviction.
 “So to say it was all based on Pinheiro is not true.”

 THE EVIDENCE